Skip to main content

 1

-Click Create Agent on the Dashboard or Agents page.
+Click Create Agent in the Dashboard header, or Use Template on the Library page.

 2